-Model MT is equipped with an in-line fuel filter.
+Models MT and MTL are each equipped with an inline fuel filter.
 Visually inspect the filter periodically, and replace the filter yearly.

 Fuel Filter Location

 IMPORTANT: Replace the fuel filter only in a clean area where the fuel line and connections will not be contaminated by any dust and dirt.